stingaci/heat-tutorial/partIII/README.rst

 section contains entries that define a list of names each with their own path, where the name becomes a resource type.
 The path can be a filepath, or URL as well.
-So for example, a department can have a git repository containing generic templates and the regular user can just create (or downloand an existing) environment file that points to the repo.
+So for example, a department can have a git repository containing generic templates and the regular user can just create (or download an existing) environment file that points to the repo.

 Lastly, you'll notice there also is a parameters section, which allows the